pavelkuspro/teaching/extracurriculum/physics_camp/lecture_notes_astronomy/README.md

-Various astronomy and mechanics exercises.
+Various astronomy and mechanics exercises, written in Czech.